pebreo/pebreo.github.io/begin/Part4-architecture-of-synthetic-intelligence.md

 Solution: RCNs can be human-aligned, completely understandable and explainable, affordabke to all

 ## Why this would work
+- systems in nature can be described in a probabikistic hiearchy
-- Dileep George et al. already productized it
+-  Dileep George et al. already built and productized using this approach
-- Mailce and ill-will need not be in system
+- Malice and ill-will not a priori part of intelligence
 - Plenty of training data for human-alignment

 ## What will happen